UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team19-pose-estimation.md

 ### Mask R-CNN

-TODO
+Mask R-CNN is a popular tool for segmenting an image by its pixels (semantically) or by its image objects (instantially).
+As such, it is not difficult to apply Mask R-CNN to pose estimation.

+Once a CNN extracts features from the image, a Region Proposal Network generates bounding box candidates where objects could be.
+Another layer reduces the features to those of similar size, then runs them in parallel to get segmentation mask proposals.
+These are used to create binary masks of where an object is and is not present in the image.
+Finally, keypoints are extracted by segmenting, then combined with the person locations to get a human skeleton for each figure.

+This is similar to a top-down approach, except that the person detection step and the body joint estimation step happen in parallel.

 ### Residual Steps Network (RSN)

 Now, we will discuss a modern architecture for pose estimation that was the winner of the COCO KeyPoint Detection Challenge in 2019.

+RSN was created with the goal of having the accuracy of the DenseNet model without the huge network capacity requirements.
+It uses a Residual Steps Block, or RSB, to fuse features with element-wise sum operations rather than concatenation.

+The creators claim that the RSN model outperforms its predecessors on the MS COCO dataset, with better performance in many cases as well.

 ## Innovation